craftcms/docs/docs/4.x/control-panel.md

 [Plugin Store](#plugin-store) | Browse, install, and purchase Craft and plugin licenses from the official store.
 …and more! | Some plugins provide their own control panel screens; others may only have a pane in the [Settings](#settings) section.

+#### Announcements

+Keep an eye on the _global header_ for a <Icon kind="gift" /> gift icon—Craft and any installed plugins may send notifications about new features to all control panel users, when updates are applied.

 ### Dashboard

 After logging in, control panel users are directed to their **dashboard**.
 Each user manages their own dashboard, which is comprised of _widgets_.
 Craft comes with a few widgets:

 - **Support:** Get official support from the Craft team.
 - **Feed:** Scrape an external RSS feed.
-- **Drafts:** Viewing your unpublished drafts.
+- **Drafts:** Viewing your unpublished entry drafts.
 - **New Users:** Visualize new registrations.
 - **Quick Post:** Provide a simplified [entry](./entries.md) form for publishing new content with one click.
 - **Recent Entries:** Display a list of recently-posted entries from one or more sections.
 - **Updates:** Keep tabs on Craft and plugin updates.

 Widgets can be rearranged and resized based on the user’s needs, and will be available to them wherever they log in.
+Plugins can register new widgets, so it's a

 ### Utilities